Failure rate: Measuring failure rate

 Given a component database calibrated with field failure data that is reasonably accurate, the method can predict product level failure rate and failure mode data for a given application.
 The predictions have been shown to be more accurate than field warranty return analysis or even typical field failure analysis given that these methods depend on reports that typically do not have sufficient detail information in failure records.

 Examples

 Decreasing failure rates

 A decreasing failure rate describes cases where early-life failures are common and corresponds to the situation where $h(t)$ is a decreasing function.

-This can describe, for example, the period of infant mortality in humans, or the early failure of a transistors due to manufacturing defects.
+This can describe, for example, the period of infant mortality in humans, or the early failure of transistors due to manufacturing defects.

 Decreasing failure rates have been found in the lifetimes of spacecraft - Baker and Baker commenting that "those spacecraft that last, last on and on."

 The hazard rate of aircraft air conditioning systems was found to have an exponentially decreasing distribution.